With level 2 COVID19 protocols in place.

 Check out the comments below and have look at a video made by a trainee from the 2019 HUNTS course, where we had 14 trainees with 7 different nationalities!

-The 2020 Hunts Course has been successfully completed for September this year again.
-There were 15 positions taken this year. .
-See photos later this month
+The 2021 Hunts Course has been fully booked for September this year again.
+There will be 15 positions taken this year.
+See photos later

-Because there is generally a waiting list for next years course and numbers are limited, so if you are interested, contact:
+Because there is generally a waiting list for next years course and numbers are limited.
+Previous attendees have stayed on and moved into Club positions including Secretary and also Treasurer, so if you are interested, contact:

 Watch this video from the 2019 HUNTS course made by a trainee and check out these comments re our HUNTS course by previous trainees: